webplatform/docs/css/properties/wrap-flow/index.md

 [[Image:exclusion_wrap_side_maximum.png|alt=wrap-flow:maximum applied to grid positioned elements;]] }}{{CSS Property Value
 |Data Type=clear
-|Description=Inline flow content can only flow before and after the exclusion in the flow content's block direction and must leave the areas next to the start and end edges of the exclusion empty.
+|Description=Inline flow content can only flow before and after the exclusion in the flow content's block direction, and must leave the areas next to the start and end edges of the exclusion empty.

 [[Image:exclusion_wrap_side_clear.png|alt=wrap-flow:clear applied to grid positioned elements;]] }}